These Homemade Crescent Rolls are perfect for any holiday dinner–and the dough is proofed in the instant pot!

 How to Make It:

 Mix the dough.
-First, you’ll mix up the dough and knead it, then transfer it to the Instant Pot to rise.
+First, you’ll mix up the dough.
+I usually use the bowl of a stand mixer and the dough hook attachment, but you can do this by hand as well with a mixing bowl and wooden spoon.
+Knead it, then transfer it to the Instant Pot to rise.

 Let dough double.
-Next you’ll let the dough double in size, using the Yogurt setting to help keep it warm.
+Next you’ll let the dough rise until it is double in size, using the Yogurt button to help keep it warm.
 Then, punch it down and transfer it to a lightly-floured surface.

 Roll, cut, and shape.
-Last, you’ll divide the dough in half.
+Last, after the first rise, you’ll divide the dough in half.
 Take one half and roll it out into a circle.
 Smear the dough with softened butter and cut it into eight triangles.
+Try to cut it into equal pieces, but don’t sweat it if they aren’t exact.

 Roll each triangle up, starting at the wide end, and curve slightly to form a crescent shape.